ThomasOM/Pledge/README.md

 Please make sure that you set the 'events' setting to true, because it is not used by default.
 Simply implement the ```TransactionListener``` interface and create your own implementation.
 After that, you can register it using the ```Pledge#addListener``` method.

+**DISCLAIMER: If you are listening to packets yourself inside the netty pipeline, I recommend you listen to the transaction packets there.
+If you decide to use the included transaction listeners to confirm transactions, expect concurrency issues.**

 Below is an example of using Pledge with a transaction listener, where ```MyTransactionListener``` is your implementation.

 ```java